 When it comes to fall recipes, this should be one of your go-to dishes.
 Whether you are looking to make healthy fall lunch recipes or even for dinner, you will be winning in both departments; flavor and health!

 Note: This recipe is so gorgeous and delicious that I decided to add it to this list of fall recipes- despite the fact that it is made with brown sugar.
 However there is an easy fix :).To make it low glycemic or diabetic friendly or healthier version) omit the sugar, and instead use, allulose, monk fruit or my favorite swerve brown “sugar“– an all natural sweetener that measures and tastes like sugar without the glycemic load.
 (Find swerve here)

 Packed with powerful antioxidants from the cranberries and apples, healthy fats from the pecans, and of course all of the health benefits of Quinoa.
-Now, if you are watching the glycemic load in foods– like I– am simply swap the maple for organic coconut syrup.
-(Try coconut syrup here).
+Now, if you are watching the glycemic load in foods– like I– am simply swapping it for Lakanto Sugar Free Maple Syrup here).

-Yes- I know donuts healthy?
-Ahh yep, I found these amazing grain-free, gluten-free, no sugar added donuts.
-Even better they aren’t deep fried, they baked; now we are in healthy business.
-So, if your family or friends don ‘t want to try any of the other healthy options, they will appreciate this “super healthy one” –in disguise (grin).
+Yes- I know donuts… healthy?
+Ahh yep, I found these amazing grain-free, gluten-free, no sugar-added donuts.
+Even better they aren’t deep fried, they are baked; now we are in a healthy business.
+So, if your family or friends don’t want to try any of the other healthy options, they will appreciate this “super healthy one” –in disguise (grin).